DakotaS96/SkyFam/README.md

 - Proxmox VMs or LXCs
 - Other Debian 13 systems

-SkyFam has been successfully tested on:
+SkyFam has been successfully tested on the following server platforms:
 - **Raspberry Pi 4**
 - **Raspberry Pi 3B+**
 - **Proxmox LXC container**